Bubba Wallace Used Solar Eclipse To Look For Elusive NASCAR Sponsors

 Perhaps Capri Sun is looking to get into the motorsports game?

 Eyesight obviously is important for racing, so RPM must be glad that Wallace elected to use protective shades while watching the eclipse.
-The same can’t be said for New York Giants wideout Odell Beckham Jr., though, who could suffer from a case of the drops in the upcoming NFL season.
+The same can’t be said for New York Giants wideout Odell Beckham Jr., who could suffer from a case of the drops in the upcoming NFL season.

 Powered by WordPress.com VIP